 Owned by the Rattray family, the property is in an ideal location for travellers who enjoy history and scenic surroundings, boasting wonderful views of the mountains and Battlefields themselves.
 Accommodation is in very comfortable cottages, suitable for families or couples travelling together, and aims to create a home away from home for guests.
 The history of the property and the surroundings are a pivotal part of one’s experience at Fugitive’s Drift Lodge and guests are offered the chance to visit Isandlwala and Rorke’s Drift.
 These regions are where the Anglo-Zulu War took place in 1879, and tour guides provide a gripping tale of events.

 All of the property's accommodation options are large with good amenities, spacious en suite bathrooms and private balconies offering immaculate views over the plains.
 Amenities include telephones, safety deposit box, hairdryers and toiletries and all are decorated in a similar style.
 Accommodation comprises of a handful of spacious cottages, each one tastefully decorated and featuring a private veranda.
-There's also a larger separate cottage which has two en suite bedrooms and a sitting area, making it ideal for families or larger groups.

 The Rattray family have ensured that the history of the region is an important part of their guests' experience and that the accommodation embraces the beautiful nature of its surroundings, with each cottage combining historical artefacts with modern furnishings to create a characterful, warm and inviting environment.